Luc Besson Accused of Illegally Firing Assistant, Risks Suspended Prison Sentence

 The claimant had been on leave since the previous fall after having been examined by four doctors – including one ordered by EuropaCorp – who said she was not fit to work, Le Monde newspaper reported.
 One of the doctors questioned EuropaCorp’s management and said the claimant was “suffering.”
 The claimant, who remained on medical leave for 13 months after being fired by EuropaCorp, alleged that she was treated as a “slave” by Besson during the time she served as his assistant.

-Besson, who did not attend the hearing, has also been accused of rape by actor Sand Van Roy who filed a civic complaint after the Paris prosecutor dismissed her criminal complaint.
-A French judge has now reopened an investigation into the allegations.
+Besson, who did not attend the hearing, has also been accused of rape by actor Sand Van Roy who filed a new complaint with civil action after the Paris prosecutor dismissed her criminal complaint.
+A French judge has now reopened an investigation into the allegations and will determine whether the former investigation was properly conducted.

 Popular on Variety